 The 81,000 square metre exhibition space detailing the history of the world’s most popular branded drink is also just a short distance from other attractions in Atlanta, Georgia’s state capital.
 These include Centennial Olympic Park, the Center for Civil and Human Rights, and Georgia Aquarium.

 In addition to covering the history of the drink, displays hint at the all-important secret formula, and includes a simulated bottling plant.

-Downtown Atlanta is approximately 40 kilometres south of Alpharetta.
+Downtown Atlanta is approximately 25 miles south of Alpharetta.

 10. Alpha Loop Connection

-The Alpha Loop aims to better connect different areas of Alpharetta and its surrounding neighbourhoods, and focusses on green modes of transport such as walking and cycling.
+The Alpha Loop aims to better connect different areas of Alpharetta and its surrounding neighborhoods, and focuses on green modes of transport such as walking and cycling.

 Eventually, the Alpha Loop will actually consist of two pathways around the city.
-An inner one will have a diameter of approximately five kilometres, and an outer ring will stretch for eight kilometres.
+An inner one will have a diameter of approximately 4 miles , and an outer ring will stretch for 5 miles.

 The inner loop in particular acts like a pathway in a park or other green space, shaded by trees and running alongside a stream.